SAP-archive/teched2021-ISP360/exercises/ex0/README.md

 In this exercise, you will get the overview of the scenario that we are going to build in this workshop.
 You will also familiarise with systems and login process.

-## SAP Sales & Service Cloud Extension Overview
+## SAP Sales & Service Cloud Extensibility Overview

 Before starting the exercises, let us have a quick overview of the different extension options in the SAP Sales & Service Cloud.
 Please note that this is not an exhaustive list but just to give an idea about what part we are going to cover today.
 Below diagram lists two broad category of extensions:
 - **In-App extensions** are the extensions that are built on the technology stack of SAP Sales & Service Cloud.
 These extensions are primarily needed where transaction boundaries needs to be coupled with SAP Sales & Service objects.